Worthington Schools: Hard Road incident did not affect Worthington Kilbourne day

 An incident that occurred in front of Worthington Kilbourne High School, 1499 Hard Road, this morning, Wednesday, Jan.
-16, but all students are safe and the school day will not be affected, according to an email Worthington schools officials sent to district parents.
+16, but all students are safe and the school day will not be affected, according to an email Worthington Schools officials sent to district parents.

 District staff members received several reports of an unknown male parked in the median on Hard Road in front of Kilbourne, the email said.
 Witnesses described him as acting erratically while directing traffic with a flashlight, the email said.